Neotame: Sweetness

-Neotame is sweet because it binds to TAS1R2 receptors in the mouth as an agonist.
-Aspartame binds to the same receptor.

-Water solutions of neotame, that are equivalent in sweetness to sucrose water solutions, increase logarithmically in relative sweetness as the sucrose concentration of a comparably sweet sucrose solution increases, until a plateau is reached.
-Maximum sweetness is reached at neotame solution concentrations that are relatively as sweet as a water solution that is 15.1 percentage sucrose by weight, i.e. at 15.1 sucrose equivalence % (SE%).
+Water solutions of neotame that are equivalent in sweetness to sucrose water solutions increase logarithmically in relative sweetness as the sucrose concentration of a comparably sweet sucrose solution increases until a plateau is reached.
+Maximum sweetness is reached at neotame solution concentrations that are relatively as sweet as a water solution that is 15.1 percentage sucrose by weight, i.e., at 15.1 sucrose equivalence % (SE%).
 For comparison, acesulfame K, cyclamate and saccharin reach their maximum sweetness at 11.6 SE%, 11.3 SE% and 9 SE%, respectively.

-Neotame is a high-potency sweetener, and it is 6,000 to 10,000 times sweeter than sugar (sucrose), and even around 30 to 60 times sweeter than aspartame.
-Neotame contains flavor-enhancing properties and compared to sucrose or aspartame it has a relatively lower cost per sweetness factor.
+Neotame is a high-potency sweetener, and it is 7,000 to 13,000 times sweeter than table sugar.
+Neotame contains flavor-enhancing properties, and compared to sucrose or aspartame, it has a relatively lower cost per sweetness factor.

 Chemistry

 Structure

 Neotame is formally a secondary amine of 3,3-dimethylbutanal and aspartame.
 The latter is a dipeptide of phenylalanine and aspartic acid.
 Neotame has 2 stereocenters and 4 stereoisomers.
 Sweetness is due to the (2S),(3S)-stereoisomer.